 We rely on a limited number of suppliers and contract manufacturers.
 In particular, we use a single manufacturer, with which we have no long-term contract and from which we purchase on a purchase-order basis, to produce our proprietary ShotSpotter sensors.
 Our reliance on a sole contract manufacturer increases our risks since we do not currently have any alternative or replacement manufacturers, and we do not maintain a high volume of inventory.
-In the event of an interruption from a contract manufacturer, we may not be able to develop alternate or secondary sources without incurring material additional costs and substantial delays.
-Furthermore, these risks could materially and adversely affect our business if our contract manufacturer is impacted by a natural disaster or other interruption at a particular location because each of our contract manufacturers produces our products from a single location.
-Although our contract manufacturer has alternative manufacturing locations, transferring manufacturing to another location may result in significant delays in the availability of our sensors.
-Also, many standardized components used broadly in our sensors are manufacturing in significant quantities in concentrated geographic regions, particularly in Greater China.
-As a result, protracted regional crises, issues with manufacturing facilities, or the COVID-19 pandemic, could lead to eventual shortages of necessary components.
+In the event of an interruption in our supply from our sole contract manufacturer, we may not be able to develop alternate or secondary sources without incurring material additional costs and substantial delays.
+Furthermore, these risks could materially and adversely affect our business if one of our contract manufacturers is impacted by a natural disaster or other interruption at a particular location because each of our contract manufacturing to another location may result in significant delays in the availability of our sensors.
+Also, many standardized components used broadly in our sensors are manufacturing to another location may result in significant delays of necessary components.
+It could be difficult, costly and time consuming to obtain alternative sources for these components, or to change product designs to make use of alternative components.
 It could be difficult, costly and time consuming to obtain alternative sources for these components, or to change product designs to make use of alternative components.
 In addition, difficulties in transitioning from an existing supplier to a new supplier could create delays in component availability that would have a significant impact on our ability to fulfill orders for our products.

 Many of the key components used to manufacture our proprietary ShotSpotter sensors also come from limited or sole sources of supply.
 Our contract manufacturer generally purchases these components on our behalf, and we do not have any long-term arrangements with our suppliers.
 We are therefore subject to the risk of shortages and long lead times in the supply of these components and the risk that suppliers discontinue or modify components used in our products.
 In addition, the lead times associated with certain components are lengthy and preclude rapid changes in quantities and delivery schedules.
+Currently, the supply of chips required for our sensors is being adversely impacted by disruptions to the global supply chain and we are not able to procure the required number of sensors on our desired timeline as a result.
 Developing alternate sources of supply for these components may be time-consuming, difficult, and costly, and we or our suppliers may not be able to source these components on terms that are acceptable to us, or at all, which may undermine our ability to fill our orders in a timely manner.

-If we experience significantly increased demand, or if we need to replace an existing supplier or contract manufacturer, we may be unable to supplement or replace such supply or contract manufacturing on terms that are acceptable to us, which may undermine our ability to deliver our products to customers in a timely manner.
 For example, for our ShotSpotter sensors, it may take a significant amount of time to identify a contract manufacturer that has the capability and resources to build the sensors to our specifications.
 Identifying suitable suppliers and contract manufacturers is an extensive process that requires us to become satisfied with their quality control, technical capabilities, responsiveness and service, financial stability, regulatory compliance, and labor and other ethical practices.
-Accordingly, the loss of any key supplier or contract manufacturer could adversely impact our business, operating results and financial condition.
+Accordingly,